tonnitommi/robocorp-twilio-demo/README.md

-# Reads Google Sheet for appointment details and sends SMS reminder with Twilio
+# SMS reminders with Twilio

 This robot reads details (name, details and mobile number) from a given Google Sheet, and sends an SMS reminder for each row using Twilio, using `RPA.Notify` library.
 The main purpose of the demo is to demonstrate the simplicity of SMS messaging from a robot.